-Edible packaging made of seaweed and other natural biodegradable plant-based materials can be eaten on the go, without a need for waste collection, processing, recycling or disposal.
+Edible packaging made of natural, biodegradable plant-based materials can be eaten on the go, without a need for waste collection, processing, recycling or disposal.

 TARGET USERS: Individuals, Businesses, Industry, Government